-Suzanne develops Moulis Legal’s long-term strategy and annual business plans, manages its corporate governance and business performance and also manages Moulis Legal’s professional business staff.
+As one of Moulis Legal’s directors, Suzanne is responsible for the performance of the firm, ensuring that Moulis Legal’s governance and culture are aligned.
 She ensures that Moulis Legal continues to develop and progress as a modern legal services business, delivering legal services at the highest level, on a personal basis, and with understanding and commitment.

 Outside of work Suzanne enjoys landscape design, fitness, friendships, and family.